PawelMasluch/Moore-Hodgson-algorithm/README.md

 # Moore-Hodgson-algorithm
-An algorithm computing a minimal number of delayed tasks as a result of schedulling process on sequential process.
+An algorithm computing a minimal number of delayed tasks as a result of schedulling process on sequential processor.

 Every task is indivisible and independent of each other.